-On top of the baked kataifi, I added the orange pudding which was mixed with whipped cream and when it set I decorated it with the remaining whipped cream and orange spoon sweet.
+On top of the baked kataifi, I added the orange pastry cream mixed with whipped cream, similar to the cream I had made to fill the puff pastry horns, and when it set I decorated it with the remaining whipped cream and orange spoon sweet.

-There are no words to describe this delcious, aromatic, fruity dessert.
+There are no words to describe this delcious, aromatic, fruity dessert, which is so light and delicious.
 We were so eager to eat it after lunch that I removed the spring form ring before it had properly set.
 It turned out very light, smooth and rich without being very sweet.

 Kantaifi Orange Pudding, Recipe by Ivy

 - 100 grams almonds, pounded

 - ½ teaspoon cinnamon

 - 2 tablespoons sugar

 - 4 cups of fresh milk